 Kyle Schwarber broke Wrigley's Budweiser sign with a massive BP homer

 Flash back to October, 2015.
 The Cubs mounted a deep postseason run, taking out the rival Cardinals in a heated NLDS showdown.
-One of the series' most dramatic moments, of course, was a Game 4 homer hit by Kyle Schwarber that landed on top of the scoreboard above the right-field bleachers.
+One of the series' most dramatic moments, of course, was a Game 4 homer hit by

 It was a majestic, awe-inspiring blast that firmly established Schwarber's status as a guy who can seriously hit a baseball a long, long way: